DaSalba/Image2GB/README.md

 Try not to make the image too complex.
 The Game Boy's video memory has space for 128 sprite tiles, 128 background tiles, and 128 shared by both.
-That is, you can have up to 256 background tiles at any moment (384 using a hack), yet a full sized image with no duplicate tiles would need 360.
+That is, you can have up to 256 background tiles at any moment (384 using a hack), yet a full sized image (160x144 pixels) with no duplicate tiles would need 360.

 Import image